top of page

 What colour will my henna be?

 As above, many things will affect the colour of your design, but in general, the thicker the skin, the darker the colour.
 Colours vary from yellow, through to bright orange, burnt orange, golden brown and darker to a deep very dark red.
+While the henna paste is on your skin, you should aim to be nicely warm, but not hot.
+The warmer you are, the deeper the colour.

 What about Black Henna?